DefJM/openOwl/README.md

     - [x] List dependencies from open-souerce GitHub repositories
     - [x] List dependencies from local Python project
     - [ ] Check dependencies for existing security advisories, using (which uses https://osv.dev)
+- [ ] Plot sentiment of issue / pull request comments over time, 1) aggregated per week, 2) as individual datapoints
-- [ ] Per-dependency analysis with focus on issues
+- [ ] Per-dependency analysis with focus on **issues**
     - [ ] Summarize current issues
       - [ ] synthesis of issues, what's being discussed, what are major topics spanning across issues?
       - [ ] Are there topics and issues with high negativity / toxity?